wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 For example, we change `key_b=value_b&key_b=value_a&key_a=value_a` to `key_a=value_a&key_b=value_a&key_b=value_b`.

 We have a special `PowerAuthRequestCanonizationUtils` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthRequestCanonizationUtils.java#docucheck-keep-link)) for this task.
 The code is a bit too long and boring for a copy-paste to this tutorial.
-If you need to handle signed `GET` requests, have a look into our implementation.
+If you need to handle signed `GET` requests, have a look at our implementation.

 ## Building the Signature Base String

-Now, when we have the request data and parsed HTTP header, we may proceed to building the signature base string.
+Now, when we have the request data and parsed HTTP header, we may proceed to build the signature base string.
 This is the string value that was actually signed on the mobile device.

 Building the signature base string is simple once we have all the data we talked about earlier in place.
 We use our own `PowerAuthHttpBody` class ([link](https://github.com/wultra/powerauth-crypto/blob/develop/powerauth-java-http/src/main/java/io/getlime/security/powerauth/http/PowerAuthHttpBody.java#docucheck-keep-link)) to do the most of the logic.